 The Spike MR/LR CLU is heavier than the latest Javelin CLU, but includes a tripod.

 A new version, Spike LR2, increases its range to 5.5km (ground launched), 10k (air launched), adds improved IR and daytime seekers, a multi-purpose warhead option, an RF datalink option, and networked remote missile handoff.

 |Spike ER launcher|

-Spike ER is a TOW-sized variant in the Spike lineup.
+Spike ER is the TOW-sized variant in the Spike lineup.
 However, it has nearly twice the range of TOW (8km vs ~4.5km for TOW-2 Aero) and the same LOAL/Fire-and-Forget/Fire-Observe-Update targeting modes of Spike LR, due to its fiber-optic cable.
 The missile itself is somewhat larger and heavier than TOW.
 It has both anti-structure and anti-armor warheads and uses a top-attack profile to defeat MBT frontal armor.

 Spike NLOS is a 25km range anti-armor/anti-structure missile with the same flexible targeting modes as Spike ER and Spike LR, but uses an RF datalink instead of fiber-optics.
-In theory, this means it's more susceptible to jamming and RF interference, but in practice it's unclear how problematic this might be.
+In theory, this means it's more susceptible to jamming and RF interference, but in practice it's unclear how problematic this is.
 Advanced antenna designs and signal processing can improve resistance to jamming significantly.